 The cybercriminal group known as CL0P claimed responsibility for this ransomware attack.
 On December 25, 2024, CL0P initially listed an unidentified victim named "weste#####."
 Subsequently, on January 15, 2025, CL0P publicly revealed the full domain name (westernalliancebank.com) and announced plans to publish the organization's data on January 18, 2025, via the dark web network known as Tor.

 Western Alliance Bank reported this incident to law enforcement authorities and notified affected individuals via written notice on March 14, 2025.
-Additionally, the bank officially disclosed the breach to the California Attorney General's office on March 14, 2025, the Massachusetts Attorney General's office on March 14, 2025, and the Maine Attorney General's office on March 17, 2025.
+Additionally, the bank officially disclosed the breach to the California and Massachusetts Attorney Generals' offices on March 14, 2025 and the Maine Attorney General's office on March 17, 2025.
+Disclosures were also made to the New Hampshire, Washington and Texas Attorney Generals' offices beginning on June 30, 2025.

 Following the discovery of the breach, Western Alliance Bank took immediate steps to mitigate the damage and enhance security measures.
 The bank reported the incident to law enforcement and initiated a thorough internal investigation to determine the scope and impact of the incident.